 A video guide on creating your timetable and enrolling in tutorials

-To find your subject requirements, log into SOLS, select Timetable > Subject Timetable.
+To find your subject requirements, log into SOLS, select ‘timetable’ and then select ‘subject timetable’.
 It is important to check the opening times for your tutorial enrolments.
 Opening dates and times are different for each subject.
-To check the times, select the 'Enrolment' menu, then 'Tutorial Enrolment' in the left-hand SOLS menu.
+To check the times, select the ‘enrolment menu’, then ‘tutorial enrolment’ in the left hand SOLS menu.

 If you are enrolled in a tutorial but wish to swap it for a different tutorial time, you can do this in SOLS by following the steps below.

-Important: You can only swap tutorial times in SOLS during the tutorial enrolment period.
+Important: You can only swap tutorial times in SOLS during the tutorial enrolment period, and if your desired tutorial still has a place available.
 Once the enrolment period closes, you will need to contact your Subject Coordinator to request a transfer.

 - Log in to SOLS and select Enrolment >Tutorial Enrolment from the SOLS menu

 - Click on the tutorial you are currently enrolled in that you would like to swap (this will be highlighted in purple)